Although this trick got its blog in many ways, it continues a previous blog regarding "Getting Your Spouse to Leave the Marital Home."

 Story #1 – Getting Husband to Leave the Home

 So, he moved out of the home and went to stay with a friend for what he thought was going to be a short while.
 Several months later, his wife served him with an Original Petition for Divorce.
-She was asking for sole custody of the children and exclusive use of the marital home.
+She asked for sole custody of the children and exclusive use of the marital home.

 The Moral of the Story

 It would have been a good idea for the gentleman to have first consulted with an attorney before moving out of the marital home for a trial separation.
-He could have discussed with a family law attorney a way to arrange a trial separation in a way to protect his rights and not hurt his case should he end up in a divorce.
+He could have discussed with a family law attorney a way to arrange a trial separation to protect his rights and not hurt his case should he end up in a divorce.

 Story #2 – Wife Moves to Dallas

 Recently I met with a husband who had just been served with a Protective Order.
 When I met with him, he was confused because what his wife told him and what was in the paperwork were utterly different.